About the Council

 Background

-The Great Lakes Economic Development Council is was conceived by a group of local economic development practitioners who had a desire to see the regional economy restored and strengthened for future generations, while at the same time, protecting the sustainability of the region's vast natural resources.
-It was officially incorporated in the U.S. state of Ohio in 2017.
+The Great Lakes Economic Development Council (GLEDC) was conceived by a group of local economic development practitioners who had a desire to see the regional economy restored and strengthened for future generations, while at the same time, protecting the sustainability of the region's vast natural resources.
+It was incorporated in the U.S. state of Ohio in 2017 with operations beginning in 2021.

-The GLEDC is voluntarily managed with oversight and direction provided by a voluntary Board of Advisors comprised of economic development professionals and other interested persons representing each of the 10 provinces and states.
+In 2024, the GLEDC established an Advisory Council comprised of economic development professionals and other interested persons representing each of the 10 provinces and states to provide oversight and direction.

-The GLEDC is headquartered in Detroit, Michigan, which is centrally located in the Great lakes region and, with its proximity to Windsor, Canada, represents the close international economic ties between the two countries.
+Management of the GLEDC is provided by volunteers and it maintains a mailing address in Detroit, Michigan, which is centrally located in the Great Lakes region and, with its proximity to Windsor, Canada, represents the close international economic ties between the two countries.